 Unlocking Potential of Google Sheets QUERY Function in Excel: 6 Examples

-Let’s say, we have some sales information in the range B4:E12 and we want to copy the whole range to somewhere else in the sheet.
-Besides using copy-paste, you can use the Google Sheets QUERY function to select all columns.
+We have some sales information in the range B4:E12 and want to copy the whole range somewhere else in the sheet.
+Using copy-paste, you can use the Google Sheets QUERY function to select all columns.
 The following QUERY function copies the whole data range.

 =QUERY(B4:E12, "SELECT*")

 The query statement is enclosed in double quotation marks.
 The asterisk (*) is a wildcard that represents all columns in the selected range.
-So, this statement is requesting all columns from the specified range.
+This statement requests all columns from the specified range.

 Select all columns and copy whole range with Google Sheets QUERY function

-If you want to select all the columns in Excel, you can use a combination of INDEX, ROW, and COLUMN functions.
-The following formula will act the same as the above QUERY function in Google Sheets.
+If you want to select all the columns in Excel, use a combination of INDEX, ROW, and COLUMN functions.
+The following formula will act like the above QUERY function in Google Sheets.
 Apply it in cell G4 and then drag the Fill Handle through the rows and columns to get your desired output.

 =INDEX($B$4:$E$12, ROW()-3, COLUMN(A1))